Leica M10 vs Sony A5000

 Review summary: Leica M10 vs Sony A5000

-So how do things add up?
+So what is the bottom line?
 Is the Leica M10 better than the Sony A5000 or vice versa?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (23.8 vs 19.8MP) with a 9% higher linear resolution.